Abnormal WBC (White Blood Cell) Morphology

 While toxic granulation is a strong indicator of an inflammatory response, it can be caused by various conditions.

-• Bacterial Infections: This is the most common cause for this abnormal white blood cell morphology.
+• Bacterial Infections: This is the most common cause for this abnormal WBC morphology.
 The presence of bacteria triggers the release of cytokines, which stimulate neutrophils to mature more rapidly particularly in severe bacterial infections like sepsis, pneumonia, or meningitis.
 This rapid maturation leads to incomplete packaging of enzymes within the granules, resulting in their coarse and hyper-staining appearance.

 • Viral Infections: Some viral infections, particularly severe ones, can also induce toxic granulation in neutrophils.